Toric varieties with isolated singularity and smooth normalization: Introduction

 \section{Introduction}

+Toric varieties are algebraic varieties defined by prime ideals generated by binomials.
+Several properties of binomial ideals are explored by Eisenbud and Sturmfels in \cite{ES}, and this theory became an useful tool for studying toric varieties (see \cite{F}, \cite{Cox}, \cite{O}, and \cite{BSR}).

-One of the most relevant aspects in the study of the toric varieties is the fact that many difficult questions for general varieties admit concrete solutions in the toric case, using the combinatorics that reside in these varieties.
+A relevant aspect in the study of the toric varieties is the fact that many difficult questions for general varieties admit concrete solutions in the toric case, using the combinatorics that reside in these varieties.
 In the affine case, this combinatorics comes from a semigroup associated with the action of the torus.

+The aim of this work is the study of non normal toric varieties with isolated singularity at the origin whose normalization is smooth, based on their semigroup classification.
+For this approach we combine tools from the global theory of toric varieties with the local theory of singular map-germs.
+In Proposition \ref{embedding}, we prove that if $X \subset \mathbb{C}^p$ is an $s$-dimensional variety (not necessarily toric) with isolated singularity admitting smooth normalization $f:\mathbb{C}^s \to X$, then $p\geq 2s$.
+For $p=2s$, we get a complete classification of the semigroup for this class of toric variety (Theorem \ref{global-2s}).
+More precisely, an $s$-dimensional toric variety $X(S)\subset \mathbb{C}^{2s}$ has isolated singularity at the origin and smooth normalization if and only if the semigroup $S$ is generated (up to isomorphism) by the set where $\lambda_i,n,m \in \mathbb{N}$, $gcd(n,m)=1$ and $\{e_1, \ldots, e_s\}$ is the canonical basis of $\mathbb{Z}^s$, for $i \in \{1, \ldots, s\}$.
+For $p>2s$ we obtain a prenormal form for the semigroup $S$ (Theorem \ref{global} for toric surfaces and Theorem \ref{global-s-p} for toric varieties of higher dimension).